 Q: I work for The Badger Herald or The Daily Cardinal and want to use what I produce in 202 as publishing material.
 May I?

 A: Once it is submitted for a grade in 202, yes, you can so long as you cleared it with your sources IN ADVANCE of trying to publish it.
-You cannot tell sources, “Will you let me interview you for a class project,” decide that this was awesome and then put it in the paper.
+You cannot tell sources, “Will you let me interview you for a class project,” decide it was awesome and then put it in the paper.

 Q: Can the interview source I use for this story appear in other parts of the IS later, such as the final story?